plandex-ai/plandex/docs/docs/quick-start.md

 Plandex will make a plan for your task and then implement that plan in code.

-**The changes won't yet be applied to your project's files.** Instead, they'll accumulate in Plandex's sandbox.
+**The changes won't yet be applied to your project files.** Instead, they'll accumulate in Plandex's sandbox.

 ## Review The Changes

-When Plandex has finished with your task, you can review the proposed changes with the `diff` command, which shows them in `git diff` format:
+When Plandex has finished with your task, you can review the proposed changes with the `plandex diff` command, which shows them in `git diff` format:

 ```bash
 plandex diff